zetxek/zetxek/README.md

 -->

-- 🧾 I work at [SumUp.com](https://www.sumup.com) in Copenhagen as a Director of Engineering, for the Invoices tribe
+- 🧾 I work at [SumUp.com](https://www.sumup.com) in Copenhagen as a Director of Engineering, for the Invoices tribe ([more about the product 🧾](https://www.sumup.com/en-gb/invoices/), and [more about how we work and organize ourselves 🗺️](https://www.sumup.com/en-us/how-we-work/tribalization/))
 - 🌱 I’m currently interested on how to be a better team lead and manager, and tech-wise I'm very interested into the serverless stack
 - 💬 Ask me about 🧑‍💻 team leadership, 🕸 web development, 🛒 e-commerce, ☁️ migrating to the cloud ...
 - 📫 How to reach me: [@zetxek](https://twitter.com/zetxek), [online](https://www.adrianmoreno.info/)